Critical Moments Docs

 You may need to wait a few minutes for Github to provision a certificate.
 As the config can control aspects of your app, you always want to serve it over HTTPS/TLS.

-Setup Automatic Signing and Deployment
+Setup Automatic Deployment

 Github Actions can automatically sign and deploy your config file for you, each time you merge a change.
 This has the added benefit of checking for errors, and aborting the deployment if any issues are found.